WinVector/rqdatatable/extras/Parallel_rqdatatable.md

 ![](Parallel_rqdatatable_files/figure-markdown_github/present-1.png)

-Parallelized `data.table` is the fastest, followed by parallelized `dplyr` and parallelized `rqdatatable`.
+The benchmark timings show parallelized `data.table` is the fastest, followed by parallelized `dplyr`, and parallelized `rqdatatable`.
+In the non-paraellized case `data.table` is the fastest, followed by `rqdatatable`, and then `dplyr`.

-The non-paraellized run times are in a similar order.
-A reason `dplyr` sees greater speedup relative to its own non-parallel implementation is that `data.table` starts already multi-threaded, so it is exploring some parallelism even before we added the fork-style parallelism.
-We did not include variations such as `multidplyr` or `dtplyr` in the timings, as they did not appear to work.
+A reason `dplyr` sees greater speedup relative to its own non-parallel implementation (yet does not beat `data.table`) is that `data.table` starts already multi-threaded, so `data.table` is exploiting some parallelism even before we added the process level parallelism (and hence sees less of a speed up, though it is fastest).

+`rquery` pipelines [exhibit superior performance on big data systems](https://github.com/WinVector/rquery/blob/master/extras/PerfTest.md) (Spark, PostgreSQL, Amazon Redshift, and hopefully soon Google bigquery), and `rqdatatable` supplies [a very good in-memory implementation of the `rquery` system](http://www.win-vector.com/blog/2018/06/rqdatatable-rquery-powered-by-data-table/) based on `data.table`. `rquery` also speeds up solution development by supplying higher order operators and early debugging features.

+In this note we have demonstrated simple procedures to reliably parallelize any of `rqdatatable`, `data.table`, or `dplyr`.

+Note: we did not include alternatives such as `multidplyr` or `dtplyr` in the timings, as they did not appear to work on this example.

 ###################